- Name: Hong Da Bin

 It’s here that the Dream Perfect Regime (DPR) collective steps in.

-Dream Perfect Regime would kind of be the perfect example for an illustration of the fate concept.
-Seven person who had grown up all over the world and who, by mere chance, met each other in Seoul, fueled by the same aim.
+Dream Perfect Regime would kind of be the perfect illustration of the concept of fate.
+Seven person who grew up in different places in the world and who by mere chance met in Seoul, striving for a similar goal.

-LIVE and DPR IAN (or Christian Yu, real name Yu Barom), who is none other than the visual director of the crew, met each other in Seoul few years before the crew creation.
-It seems they have been friends since, at least, 2013 even 2011 according to some Breakdance video you can find on YouTube.
-There is indeed some videos of Christian Yu on YouTube and Hong DaBin is on some of them.
-From time to time the rapper would actually had danced a bit.
+LIVE and DPR IAN (or Christian Yu, real name Yu Barom), who is none other than the visual director of the crew, met each other in Seoul a few years before the crew creation.
+It seems that they have been friends since at least 2013, or even 2011 according to some Breakdance videos you can find on YouTube.
+For a while, Christian Yu released some practice videos on Youtube and Hong DaBin is in some of them.
+Because yes, it seems that the rapper also have some talent for dance as well!

-A few years later, it’s DPR REM (real name Scott Kim) who joined the duo after he had met Christian Yu then becoming the creative director / executive producer of the crew.
+A few years later, DPR REM (real name Scott Kim) joined the duo after meeting Christian Yu.
+He quicly became the creative director / executive producer of the crew.

-Since that moment, other members had gradually joined the crew, one of the last members to join being DPR CREAM who they would have met after the release of TILL I DIE namely over 2015.
+From that moment, the other members have gradually joined the crew, one of the last members to join being DPR CREAM.
+They would have met after the release of TILL I DIE, namely over 2015.

 (Ed: If you want to know more about the crew and its members we have a special article about it just here).

 However, in order to understand better how DPR LIVE succeeded it’s important to bear in mind that the crew literally started out with nothing.
-Among others, for two years DPR REM and DPR IAN had been working for other artists on the visual production to finally be able to launch their own projects through Dream Perfect Regime.
+Like for instance, for two years DPR REM and DPR IAN have worked for other artists.
+They worked on visual projects to earn money and finally be able to launch their own projects, Dream Perfect Regime’ projects.

 “We started with zero capital.
 No investor, no fancy equipment, no nothing.
 That’s why we had to start as a visual team […] For a good two years, DPR REM and DPR IAN busted their asses shooting for other artists in order to help fund any and all of our projects during that time.”